endenis/The-interrogation-AI-game/README.md

 <img width="2620" height="1420" alt="case 3 example" src="https://github.com/user-attachments/assets/08e2eb96-5a0a-42b1-a3a6-fcd012ca4da2" />

 ## Inspiration
-We were inspired by classic noir films and police procedurals like *True Detective* and *Mindhunter*, specifically the intense psychological pressure of the interrogation room.
+We were inspired by classic noir films and police procedurals like *True Detective*, specifically the intense psychological pressure of the interrogation room.
 We wanted to see if we could recreate that "Good Cop / Bad Cop" dynamic using generative AI, not just through text, but through voice and personality.

 Additionally, we wanted to gamify a crucial piece of civic knowledge: the 5th Amendment.
 While the goal seems to be proving your innocence, the "secret" winning condition is knowing when to stop talking and ask for a lawyer.